OpenEvalProject/evals/manuscripts/elife-09031/v2/manuscript.md

 Investigating the source of these changes showed that the more easily remembered landmarks (those with greater values for factor 2) did not produce any significant activation in the final quarter of learning.
 However, at the start of learning (in the first quarter), there was a greater response in POS to landmarks which participants went on to later remember better in both the right (15, −70, 31; Z = 5.35) and left (−9, −76, 28; Z = 5.30) hemispheres (second row of Figure 3B, in red).
 There were also similar significant activations in the middle two quarters of learning (second quarter, left: −3, −76, 40; Z = 4.94; right: 9, −67, 31; Z = 4.98; third quarter, left: −6, −64, 31; Z = 4.88; right: 3, −64, 37; Z = 4.76).
 Intriguingly, these bilateral regions both overlapped with those which later went on to respond to permanent items in the final quarter.
 No areas showed responses associated with decreasing values of the memorableness factor, either across the whole scanning session or in any of the four quarters.

-Thus, the POS initially responded to memorable landmarks but then switched its response to permanent ones (
+Thus, the POS initially responded to memorable landmarks but then switched its response to permanent ones (Figure 5A).
+Given this overlap, we plotted the response profiles of voxels in this overlapping region for the two factors.
+We extracted contrast estimates of the principal eigenvariate of responses within the overlapping voxels for factor one (permanence) and two (memorableness) in each of the four scanning runs using the MarsBaR toolbox and averaged across all subjects (see ‘Materials and methods’).
+Figure 5B shows the clear switch in responses within this region, with large activations initially present for the most memorable items (factor 2), but as subjects learned about the landmarks it instead (in the middle of the third quarter) became increasingly engaged by those which were permanent (factor 1).

 ![Figure 5.](https://cdn.elifesciences.org/articles/09031/elife-09031-fig5-v2.jpg)

 **Figure 5.:** (A) POS responded to memorable landmarks (those with higher factor 2 values) in the first quarter of learning (red) and permanent ones (with higher values for factor 1) in the final quarter (blue).
 The overlap of these activations is shown in purple.
 (B) The response profile of the overlapping (purple) voxels for the two factors throughout whole scan.
 Responses were initially greater for memorable landmarks but then switched over the course of learning to eventually become responsive to permanence.
 Plots show mean BOLD responses ±1 SEM.
-Activations are shown on a structural MRI brain scan of single representative subject at the default threshold of p < 0.05 (FWE).DOI: http://dx.doi.org/10.7554/eLife.09031.009
+Activations are shown on a structural MRI brain scan of single representative subject at the default threshold of p < 0.05 (FWE).

 Responses to the size and visual salience related factors (factors 3 and 4 respectively) remained constant throughout learning, with the greatest activations (associated with increased values on these factors) consistently occurring in posterior, visual areas (Figure 3B in green and purple respectively).
 For example, average responses across learning were greatest for larger landmarks in a cluster located in superior posterior parts of the occipital lobes (18, −88, 22; Z = 7.71), whereas a smaller cluster in just the right hemisphere was most active for salient landmarks (21, −91, 16; Z = 5.54).
 No areas showed responses associated with decreasing values of these two factors.

 In summary, as subjects learned the permanence of landmarks, a representation emerged within the RSC (factor 1).
 POS also developed responses to permanent landmarks, but this region was also initially activated by landmarks which were subsequently better remembered (factor 2).
 The hippocampus and PHC were eventually more engaged by the most stable items, but later on and less strongly than RSC and POS.
 Perceptual features of the landmarks, their visual salience and size, were associated with tonic responses throughout learning in posterior visual areas (factors 3 and 4).

-## fMRI: accounting for subject-specific learning differences
+### fMRI: accounting for subject-specific learning differences

 In the above fMRI analyses, we used the amount of time that people had been exposed to the environment to probe the development of neural representations of the various landmark features.
 However, even though subjects would inevitably have learned more about the landmarks with more exposure to them, this measure does not account for individual differences in how much participants had learned at different points throughout the experiment.
 This variation between individuals was important for allowing us to examine permanence-related fMRI activity in greater detail.
 It enabled us to identify fMRI responses which might directly track the variation in learning of landmark permanence (both between subjects and within individual people over time).
 This would provide more compelling evidence of whether activity in any brain region(s) might have a direct relationship with learning of landmark permanence, rather than looking at more simple, generalised associations.

 To characterise the dynamics of each subject's learning more precisely, we used their scores from each sweep's questioning period to construct a range of different models of their learning-state throughout the experiment.
-Of the models tested (see ‘Materials and methods’) a Bayesian implementation of a ‘state-space’ model provided the best fit to the data (
+Of the models tested (see ‘Materials and methods’) a Bayesian implementation of a ‘state-space’ model provided the best fit to the data (Smith et al., 2007).
+We used this to create subject-specific parametric regressors of each subject's estimated learning state during each sweep of the scan, examples of which are shown in Figure 6.
+We used these regressors to look for regions, anywhere in the brain, where responses matched how well a subject knew about the permanence of landmarks.
+The greatest activation was in the RSC (9, −58, 22; Z = 4.38), a second peak was also present in the body of the caudate nucleus (18, −10, 25; Z = 4.03).
+Therefore as subjects learned to distinguish permanent from transient landmarks, responses within their RSC directly reflected their knowledge of this difference.

 ![Figure 6.](https://cdn.elifesciences.org/articles/09031/elife-09031-fig6-v2.jpg)

 **Figure 6.:** Data from three examples subjects are shown.
 Learning curves were calculated and used to create subject-specific parametric regressors corresponding to the amount of permanence knowledge acquired throughout the scan.
 A whole brain comparison of fMRI responses to permanent vs transient landmarks according to how well subjects knew their permanence revealed responses only in RSC which were directly related to these curves.
 The learning curves show the estimated learning state (coloured line) and the 95% confidence interval (coloured shaded area).
 The activation is shown on a structural MRI brain scan of single representative subject using a whole brain uncorrected threshold of p < 0.001 for display purposes.
-The colour bars indicate the Z-score associated with each voxel.DOI: http://dx.doi.org/10.7554/eLife.09031.010
+The colour bars indicate the Z-score associated with each voxel.

-## Connectivity analyses
+### Connectivity analyses

 We next examined changes in the functional connectivity between regions associated with learning landmark permanence using psychophysiological interactions (PPI).
 A PPI analysis asks whether anywhere in the brain has a stronger relationship with a seed region during one condition compared to another.
 In this instance, we performed separate whole brain PPI analyses using the parts of RSC and POS which responded to landmark permanence (Figure 4) as seed regions.
 In the second half of learning both regions showed increased functional coupling with the hippocampus when viewing permanent compared to transient landmarks.
 For both RSC (right RSC: 21, −16, −23; Z = 4.23; left RSC: −30, −10, −26; Z = 3.42) and POS (right POS: 30, −7, 20; Z = 3.70; left POS: −30, −13, −20; Z = 3.89), this greater functional connectivity was with anterior parts of the hippocampus bilaterally.
 Neither RSC nor POS showed any differences in connectivity related to permanence during the first half of learning; these only emerged as subjects learned the stability of landmarks.
 Moreover, there were no other brain areas that showed functional connectivity with RSC and POS.

 To directly assess changes in connectivity associated with learning of permanence, we performed a further PPI analysis using the subject-specific permanence learning models.
 Using the same parts of RSC where greater responses emerged as subjects learned the permanence of landmarks as a seed region (Figure 6), the greatest increase in functional coupling developed with the left hippocampus (−30, −28, −14; Z = 3.99).
 Thus, as subjects learned the permanence of landmarks, their RSC not only developed greater responses to the permanent landmarks but also increased its functional connectivity with the hippocampus.
 In other words, the more that subjects learned about landmark permanence, the more their RSC-hippocampal functional coupling increased when viewing permanent landmarks.

-## Representations related to knowledge of permanent landmark locations
+### Representations related to knowledge of permanent landmark locations

 We next sought to go beyond features of the landmarks and consider whether information about landmark locations was present within different brain regions.
 This required us to assess the multi-voxel representations in relation to a continuous variable (i.e., how much individuals knew about permanent landmark locations).
 Widely-used approaches based on linear support vector machines, such as multi-voxel pattern analysis, can only be used to make categorical classifications, and so were not appropriate for our purpose.
 We therefore employed an alternative type of multivariate analysis method known as multivariate Bayes (MVB).
 This is a model-based decoding method (Friston et al., 2008; FitzGerald et al., 2012; Chadwick et al., 2014) which compares competing hypotheses about the mapping between multi-voxel response patterns to a psychological target variable using a hierarchical approach known as parametric empirical Bayes (see ‘Materials and method’).
 Specifically, we used MVB to look for patterns of voxel activity within permanence responsive regions which mapped onto knowledge of permanent landmark locations as assessed in the post-scan navigation test.